digitalocean/supabase-on-do/README.md

 ## Running Supabase on DigitalOcean

-We will be deploying the following architecture.
+We will self-host Supabase by deploying the following architecture.
 ![Supabase on DigitalOcean](./assets/Supabase-on-DO-white-bkg.png "Supabase on DigitalOcean")

 ### Docker Compose